certinia/orizuru-pages/_pages/index.md

 [This is the Orizuru Sample App](../sample/).

 ## Why "Orizuru"?
 Orizuru means "folded crane" and is the most recognizable and most followed origami pattern.
 FinancialForce Orizuru is offered as a pattern for building Salesforce Hybrid applications.
-Japanese words are often used at Heroku; the name *Heroku* is a combination of "heroic" and "haiku" and is itself a nod to Yukihiro Matsumoto (a.k.a.
-Matz), best known for the Ruby programming language, which was for a while the only programming language supported by Heroku.
+Japanese words are often used at Heroku; the name *Heroku* is a combination of "heroic" and "haiku" and is itself a nod to Yukihiro "Matz" Matsumoto, best known for the Ruby programming language, which was the first programming language to be supported by Heroku.